 Good morning!
 Here is today’s summary from Nigerian Newspapers:

-10. The Nigeria Centre for Disease Control, NCDC, has confirmed 106 more cases of coronavirus (COVID-19) in 11 states and the Federal Capital Territory, Abuja.
-This brings the total number of recorded infections in the country since the outbreak of the virus, has risen to 156,496.
+10. The Nigeria Centre for Disease Control, NCDC, has confirmed 479 fresh cases of coronavirus (COVID-19) in 21 states and the Federal Capital Territory, Abuja.
+The total number of recorded cases in the country since the outbreak of the virus, has risen to 156,496.